Thomas B. McCabe

 Thomas Bayard McCabe (July 11, 1893 - May 27, 1982) was an American businessman who served as the 8th chairman of the Federal Reserve from 1948 to 1951.
 McCabe also served as president and CEO of Scott Paper Company for 39 years.

 Background

 The youngest of five children, Thomas Bayard McCabe was born on July 11, 1893, to William Robbins McCabe and Beulah Whaley in Whaleyville, Maryland.
 According to family records, his paternal ancestors were early pioneers of Selbyville, Delaware, dating as far back as the late 1700s.
 By 1837, Thomas's great-great-great grandfather, Arthur McCabe, owned what was then all of Selbyville.
 His grandfather, William S. McCabe was involved in the local mercantile business for over 50 years.

 When McCabe's father came of age, the firm William S. McCabe & Son was formed and became one of the leading business firms in Sussex County, Delaware.
 His father later founded and served as the first president of the Selbyville Bank as well as a banking and insurance commissioner for the State of Delaware in the early 20th century.
 He was an early advocate of the Federal Reserve System.
-Family records state that several generations of McCabe's mother's maternal and paternal ancestors were early settlers of Maryland and Delaware, on the Delmarva Peninsula.
-He was awarded the Vermilye Medal in 1963, which is given to individuals who have leadership in business and industry in the industries of science and technology.